 There is a $30 fine charged for all returned checks.

-Returned checks must be cleared in Business Services with cash, cashier's check or a money order.
+Returned checks must be cleared in Business Services with cash, cashier's check, money order, or debit/credit card.
 All fines, as with any debt to the college, must be paid before re-enrolling for future semesters.
 Students whose checks repeatedly are returned may be requested to pay all further financial obligations with cash.

 The Tennessee Code Annotated, TCA 49-9-108, states that all colleges and universities of the State College and University System are authorized to issue diplomas, transcripts or grade reports only after the student involved has paid all debts or obligations owed to the college or university including, but not limited to, college bookstores, libraries, food service centers, etc.